 EM: Sure, sure.
-I think in the breaking scene now I consider myself, I still break, I mean now I’m moving to Leeds, there still are breakers, the Leeds breakers - Georgina and all them - that’s who I will train with while I’m up there.
+I think in the breaking scene now I consider myself, I still break, I mean now I’m moving to Leeds, there still are breakers, the Leeds breakers - Raw Gina and all them - that’s who I will train with while I’m up there.
 My personal attitude is that I’m not about battles, I just realised that battling was a phase in my life. (laughs) I realised, when I was really in that scene I was being mentored, more so than me giving back.
 And I’m now in the place where I’m giving back.
 And being able to see.
 So, for example in the show I’m making now there is a B-Boy/salsa dancer from East Grinstead a house dancer from France, a house dancer/Caporista from Portugal and a Hip Hop dancer from London.
 We had our full audition on the weekend.
 So, I suppose now it’s about giving back, doing shows, making tours around the UK.
 I love linking up because I’m a bit of a gypsy/nomad.
-I’ve also got my other families, like Newcastle Robbie and all the B-Boys there.
+I’ve also got my other families around the UK, like Newcastle Robbie and all the B-Boys there (where we came from before Liverpool).
 Because I worked for Robbie in 2013.
 So yeah I’ve got all these different communities.
 Because I love connecting people.
 And it feels like such a family of love.
 It’s just beautiful being around all those amazing people and supporting them.

 IA: And what about Kwikstep and New York?